Introduction and purpose

 - tell us about it, in accordance our guidance on notifiable events; and

-- take prompt, independent and professional advice as appropriate to the individual
+- take prompt, independent and professional advice as appropriate to the individual complaint or grievance.

 Take prompt, independent and professional advice